 The Company is required to recognize a liability for the fair value of a conditional asset retirement obligation when incurred if the liability's fair value can be reasonably estimated.
-As of January 30, 2010 and January 31, 2009, the Company included a liability of \$550,000 and \$482,000, respectively, in other long-term liabilities, representing estimated expenses that would be incurred upon the termination of the Company's operating leases.
+As of January 29, 2011 and January 30, 2010, the Company included a liability of \$0.6 million in other long-term liabilities, representing estimated expenses that would be incurred upon the termination of the Company's operating leases.

-(p) Store Opening and Closing Costs
+(o) Store Opening and Closing Costs